-UNDERSTANDING AFFORDABLE UTILITIES What to look for How to measure Sample sources What is the cost burden of energy utility payments in our neighborhood; what percentage of their income do our residents spend on energy utilities?
-Utility bills as a percentage of income Energy system dependencies EPA EJ Atlas NIST, "Assessing Energy System Dependencies"
+UNDERSTANDING AFFORDABLE UTILITIES What to look for How to measure Sample sources What is the cost burden of energy utility payments in our neighborhood; what percentage of their income do our residents spend on energy utilities? income EPA EJ Atlas NIST, "Assessing Energy System Dependencies"

-Monitor the cost and cost burden of energy utility per household.
+• Monitor the cost and cost burden of energy utility per household.